flipmcf/CasterPak/Readme.md

 # CasterPak

-## The CAching STrEam [R] PAcKager:

-This software provides HLS Stream packaging for Video-On-Demand (VOD) with a built in file cache.

-If you don't want to read and just get it, type this onto your shell.

 ```bash
 curl -sL https://raw.githubusercontent.com/flipmcf/casterpak/master/install | bash
 ```

+## The CAching STrEam [R] PAcKager:

+This software provides HLS Stream packaging for Video-On-Demand (VOD) with a built in cache.

 The problem this solves is to balance your CPU and Storage costs for streaming Video-on-demand.
 Creating an HLS (m3u8) stream from a video file (mp4, et. al.) is CPU cheap and fast compared to video encoding - which this can also do if you really want.